Martin-Bohring/fixieSpec/README.md

 ## Testing ##

 ### Test Framework ###
 I have used [https://github.com/nunit](https://github.com/nunit "NUnit") professional in the past.
-It was a good option back then, but extending the test runner or test class life ciycle was always a hassle.
+It was a good option back then, but extending the test runner or changing the test class life cycle was always a hassle.
 Also the test setup and test cleanup attributes always fetlt unnatural to me (remember low friction)

 The [https://github.com/xunit/xunit](https://github.com/xunit/xunit "xunit") and relived from some of the pain.